 Lewens Lane, Wimborne, Dorset

-A curious toy-like church looking stylistically more like a building of one hundred years earlier.
-It is of some architectural interest but probably not of sufficient interest to be listed.
+A charming, toy-like church of 1933, looking stylistically more like a building of one hundred years earlier.

 Original Date: 1933